cisagov/prescup-challenges/pc4/individual-b/round2-for-pieces-of-eight-theyll-steal-your-freight/solution/README.md

 Exploit a pirate's WordPress site by gaining administrator access and altering malicious scripts.
 You will need to crack a password, examine the site files and find a token, and alter a link to deliver a malicious payload.
 Finally, gain access to the files on the website and get the last token.

+When deploying a hosted version of this challenge, answers are randomly generated for each deployment.
+This guide provides the steps to solve the challenge and the answers for the artifacts provided in the challenge directory.

 ### Setup

 Ensure you have run `sudo dhclient eth0` on Samus and/or verify that you have an IP of 123.45.200.201/16 before starting the challenge.